12 Incredible Things to Do in Hammerfest, Norway (+ Travel Tips!)

 The Museum also focuses on the isolated times of Northern Norway during the 17th century and details more about how the locals during that era hunted, fished, traded, and lived.

 The museum offers membership certificates to those who have visited stating that they visited one of the most northern museums in the world.
-This is definitely one of the best things to do in Hammerfest.
+This is definitely one of the best things to do in Hammerfest!

 what to do in hammerfest, norway

-Check Out Hammerfest Church
+4. Check Out the Hammerfest Church

 The main church in Hammerfest was built in 1961 and has a modern design aesthetic.
 The church is one of the first historical things in Hammerfest that will catch your eye once you enter the city by car.

-In my opinion, it was one of my favorite pieces of architecture in Arctic Norway after the Tromsø Arctic Cathedral.
-The Hammerfest Church can hold 525 people and was also part of the reconstruction efforts after WW2.
+In my opinion, it was one of my favorite pieces of architecture in Arctic Norway after the Tromso Arctic Cathedral.

-Hiking to Mount Tyven
+5. Hike to Mount Tyven

-Hammerfest is surrounded by beautiful nature and mountains and if you’re into hiking, be sure to hike up the Mount Tyven to get a great view of Hammerfest during sunset.
+Hammerfest is surrounded by beautiful nature and mountains and if you’re into hiking, be sure to hike up Mount Tyven to get a great view of Hammerfest during sunset.

 The 7.7, intermediate-level hike is the ideal activity to partake in when you visit Hammerfest.
 I recommend taking your camera with you because the sunset and views will be nothing short of magical.

-Enjoy Seafood at One of the Many Hammerfest Restaurants
+6. Enjoy Seafood at One of the Many Hammerfest Restaurants

 Hammerfest is located right on the sea and there is no better place in Norway to enjoy fresh seafood and the local catch than in Hammerfest.